Petroleum subsidies will only increase Ghana’s debt – COPEC

 Petrol is currently being sold on the market for about ¢10.10 per litre, whereas diesel is going for ¢12.20.

-Even though crude oil prices have been fairly stabilised on the international market, the cost of refining is going up on the global market.
+Even though prices of crude oil have been fairly stabilised on the international market, the cost of refining the products is going up on the international market.

-In Ghana, the cries for government to intervene in the deregulated regime are high, but COPEC insists, in the long run, they will suffer for the relief they are crying for.
+In Ghana, the cries for government to intervene in the deregulated regime are high but COPEC insists, in the long run, will suffer for the relief they are crying for.